Quantization and Dequantization of Matrix Multiplication Outputs

 GlobalTensor gmQuant; ...
 REGIST_MATMUL_OBJ(&pipe, GetSysWorkSpacePtr(), mm, &tiling); mm.SetQuantVector(gmQuant); mm.SetTensorA(gm_a); mm.SetTensorB(gm_b); mm.SetBias(gm_bias); mm.IterateAll(gm_c);

-- Quantization/Dequantization mode of the same coefficient
+- Quantization or dequantization of the same coefficient